eformsignen/eformsignen.github.io/help/chapter2.rst

    Shows the number of documents that are in progress.
 When clicked, the **In progress** page is displayed.

 **⑥ Completed**
-   Shows the number of all the completed documents you created or participatedin.
+   Shows the number of all the completed documents you created or participated in.
 When clicked, the **Completed** page is displayed.

 **⑦ Drafts**
    Shows the number of documents saved temporarily before clicking the **Start now** button when creating a document from **New from my file**.
 When clicked, the **Drafts** page is displayed.